christian-calabrese/leapp-ssm-tunnels-plugin/README.md

     portNumber: '5432'
     localPortNumber: '3333'
 ```

-It is now possible to identify the target ec2 instance that you use as a bastion, by specifying a targetTagKey and a targetTagValue your instance is tagged with.
+You can identify the target EC2 instance used as a bastion by specifying a targetTagKey and targetTagValue that your instance is tagged with.

-You can use the previous example to create your own file and place it in the Leapp installation folder.<br><br>
-For example:<br>
-`Users/leappuser/.Leapp/ssm-conf.json`

-<h2>Plugin in action!</h2>
-It's possible to install and use this plugin as well explained by the Noovolari team throughout the Leapp's documentation that you can find here:
-<a href="https://docs.leapp.cloud/0.16.2/plugins/plugins-introduction/">Leapp plugins introduction</a><br><br>
+Moreover, the `host` key is now optional.
+If not provided, the plugin will use the SSM document "AWS-StartPortForwardingSession" instead of "AWS-StartPortForwardingSessionToRemoteHost".
+This allows, for example, to expose a private webserver hosted on a single EC2 instance, or allow RDP access without having to specify the instance IP address.

+## Plugin in action
-The npm package name to find and install this plugin is: `leapp-ssm-tunnels-plugin`
+To install and use this plugin, follow the [Leapp plugins introduction documentation](https://docs.leapp.cloud/0.16.2/plugins/plugins-introduction/).
+The npm package name for this plugin is `leapp-ssm-tunnels-plugin`.

 <img src="how_to_use.jpg">